pratik943/Match-Cards/README.md

-# 🎃 Mix-Or-Match — Farcaster Miniapp
+# 🎃 Match Cards — Farcaster Miniapp

 A spooky **card matching game** adapted into a **Farcaster Miniapp**.
 Play by flipping cards and matching all pairs before the timer runs out.